LolloB2007/LolloB2007/README.md

 - 💞️ I’m looking to collaborate on ... a hoi4 mod
 - 📫 How to reach me ... via email at: lollo.barbagelata@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I started coding in 10th grade to work on a ck3 mod
+I started programming in 10th grade to work on a ck3 mod